 Alexandria is located along the Potomac River, with Highways 95 and 395 running nearby, aiding in driving convenience.
 Residents in Alexandria are approximately 20 to 30 minutes from Washington D.C.
 The neighborhood is full of parks, such as Jones Park, Waterfront Park, and Founders Park, offering many green, open spaces, hiking trails, picnic spots, lakes and waterways for water recreation, and outdoor sports facilities where residents can take part in all sorts of outdoor activities.
 Alexandria also has plenty of fun family-friendly activities that everyone is able to enjoy.
 Many Alexandria neighborhoods are highly walkable, giving residents more time to enjoy the outdoors.

 Alexandria Farmers Market is a popular destination for residents of the subdivision, providing opportunities to shop from local vendors selling homemade goodies, handcrafted items, and fruits and vegetables.
 Old Town is the place for galleries, vintage shops, national retailers, boutiques, and places to eat.
 Other popular places to visit include the Tiny Spite House, Port Brewing Company, George Washington's Mount Vernon, and the Stabler-Leadbeater Apothecary Museum.
 Some of these are even dog-friendly activities and places.

 Many residents enjoy visiting farmers' markets in the morning, followed by exploring the museums, monuments, and memorials.
 Then they find themselves enjoying the nightlife, which is full of dining and entertainment at some of the city's most prestigious venues.
 Other popular places to visit include the Washington National Cathedral and the Library of Congress.

 Living in Alexandria places residents who work in Washington, D.C., close to major highways providing easy access to the many businesses, companies, and organizations.
-Alexandria's residents commute an average of 30 to 40 minutes one way to work, with many commuting to D. C. and Bethesda.
+Alexandria's residents commute an average of 30 to 40 minutes one way to work, with many commuting to D. C. and Bethesda, sometimes using public transportation.
 Most major employers in the area include government agencies, non-profit organizations, international relations companies, and local museums.
 Top employers in the area include the Department of Commerce, The Alexandria Hospital, the Institute for Defense Analysis, and C.N.A.
 Corporation.